HunterTekaj/sche/README.md

 notifications in certain hours

 ## Requirements (sorta)
+- notify-send
-'_notify-send_' working for half of this to work i think that's it
+for half of this to work it's only that i think
 (not counting obvious ones and all the stuff you may need for notify-send to work)

 <br/><br/>
 ## "Help me!"
 > "Do not worry my friend..."